kiransais03/googlekeep-clone/README.md

 --Delete and Archive Notes

---Seach Notes
+--Seach Notes (Search to find the from Title of Note or Text of Note)

---Special View OF Labeled Notes(Sir,Some issues in this I am trying to fix them)
+--Special View OF Labeled Notes (Error Resolved)

 ### Steps Required To Run Applications :